Emergency Treatment For High Blood Pressure At Home

 Lose Weight

-One of the best ways that patients can lower blood pressure is to lose weight.
+One of the best ways that people can lower blood pressure is to lose weight.
 Being overweight or obese is one of the biggest risk factors for high blood pressure, so weight loss can make a big difference.

 Exercise Regularly